 Post Season Highlights

-Since the NCAA team tournament went to automatic qualification in 1999, the Western Michigan University men's tennis team has qualified 9 times, including five trips in a row from 2006-10.
-Most recently, the Broncos advanced to the NCAA Tournament in 2012 after defeating top-seeded Buffalo 4-0 in the 2012 MAC Tournament.
+Since the NCAA team tournament went to automatic qualification in 1999, the Western Michigan University men's tennis team has qualified 10 times, including five trips in a row from 2006-10 and two straight trips from 2012-13.
 The Broncos also qualified in 1999, 2001, and 2004.

 Please see post season highlights above.